jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 There will be two steps during installation: configuring your Pi so the software will work, and installing the software.
 However, before that:

 If you haven't installed the Raspberry Pi OS, follow the instructions below.
-Make sure to install "Raspberry Pi OS (32 bit)" and not any other OS as they might not come with Python or cURL.
+Make sure to install "Raspberry Pi OS (32 bit)" and not any other OS as they might not come with Python, cURL, or git.
 - [Setting up the Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)
 - [Setting up the Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)